rmfulton/interactiveCodeExamples/README.md

 # References
-This repo was forked off of [jupyterlite](https://github.com/jupyterlite/demo)
+This repo was templated off of [jupyterlite](https://github.com/jupyterlite/demo)